AmmarCodes/obsidian-quran-helper-plugin/README.md

-# Obsidian Quran Plugin
+# Quran Helper Plugin

-A simple plugin to help you select and insert Ayahs (verses) from the Quran into your Obsidian notes.
+An Obsidian plugin that helps you select and insert Ayahs (verses) from the Quran into your Obsidian notes.
 Inserted Ayahs are added to a [quote callout](https://help.obsidian.md/Editing+and+formatting/Callouts) by default.

 ![finding a Surah](./assets/screenshots/surah.png)